The Faculty of Applied Health Sciences (AHS) is one of six faculties at the University of Waterloo.

 - This position was established as part of a university-wide effort to raise the profile of teaching and learning, and to support and encourage teaching excellence.

-- To connect with an AHS Teaching Fellow, please contact Elena Neiterman (SPHHS), Zara Rafferty (REC), or Chris Vigna (KIN).
+- To connect with an AHS Teaching Fellow, please contact Elena Neiterman (SPHHS), Zara Rafferty (REC), or Tamara Maciel (KIN).

 - Offers writing and communication practice, support, and research on campus.